Azure/SaaS-Private-Connectivity/documentation/marketplace.md

 # Private Connectivity Market Place

-Outlined below are detailed of how the Azure Commercial MarketPlace can be used to support the private connectivity pattern.
+Outlined below are detailed of how the Azure Commercial Marketplace can be used to support the private connectivity pattern.

 ## Microsoft Partner Center
-Partner center provides access to the Azure Commercial MarketPlace where offers can be created and published.
+Partner center provides access to the Azure Commercial Marketplace where offers can be created and published.
 Details of how to access Partner Center, sign up and create an account are detailed in the Partner Center documentation [Partner Center](https://docs.microsoft.com/en-us/partner-center/).

 Once an offer has been created the key elements for the Private Connectivity Pattern are within the Plan Setup